-Strongly agree Tend to agree Tend to disagree Strongly disagree Don't know / prefer not to say
+Strongly agree Tend to agree Tend to disagree Strongly disagree Don't know / prefer not to say Discourse interview of the second sec ee with the propos apital funding throused approach to pri • • •

 Please provide an explanation for your answer.
 If you believe our approach should differ, please explain how and the reason for your view.